HopSteven/AocfETrack/README.md

 - **Framework**: Extends ByteTrack with novel enhancements for MOT tasks.
 - **Key Contributions**:
   1. **CSLFF**: A lightweight, channel-shared multi-scale feature fusion module in the YOLOX neck to improve detection feature representation.
-  2. **ScAIoU**: Integrated in `yolox/tracker/matching.py` to improve IoU-based matching with scale awareness.
+  2. **ScAIoU**: Integrated to improve IoU-based matching with scale awareness.
-  3. **TPAM + SLM**: Added in `yolox/tracker/byte_tracker.py` for trajectory prediction and appearance-based re-matching, reducing identity switches.
+  3. **TPAM + SLM**: Added for trajectory prediction and appearance-based re-matching, reducing identity switches.
 - **Performance**: Achieves MOTA of 80.7% on MOT17 and 78.1% on MOT20, with IDF1 improved by 2.3% compared to the baseline.

 ## Installation